jakewalter/easyQuake/README.md

 If you find this useful, please cite:

 ```
-Walter et al. (in review), easyQuake: Putting machine learning to work for your regional seismic network or local earthquake study
+Walter, J. I., P. Ogwari, A. Thiel, F. Ferrer, and I. Woelfel (in press), easyQuake: Putting machine learning to work for your regional seismic network or local earthquake study, Seismological Research Letters
 ```

 ## Requirements